 Knowing that she has the power over me, I still put myself in harm’s way to keep helping her because if I don’t, she’ll just be taken advantage of by someone else.
 Just like what Virgin Media did.
-If someone’s not with my mum that knows about smartphones when she goes to get one, she will be tricked into getting something she doesn’t need.
+If someone’s not with my mum who knows about smartphones when she goes to get one, she will be tricked into getting something she doesn’t need.

 Virgin Media was able to con her because she didn’t even know her TV could be tuned in for the Freeview channels they were selling her.
 She also thought she needed this ridiculously fast broadband package to handle big Word and PDF documents.
 She didn’t understand the sheer difference in size between those documents and the size of files you’d need to be downloading to justify the superfast download speeds.
 It’s a lot of work helping my mum.